rajeshv23/twydev.github.io/_posts/2020-04-13-javascript-compendium.md

 Make use of JS Function Utilities, the `call` and `apply` methods of Function objects allow explicit binding by passing the desired context object as method parameter.
 If a primitive is passed as context object, they will be boxed to become the object from through object wrappers.

 These utilities allow dynamic binding of `this` through explicit reference.
-The `bind` method provided in ES5 and ES6 an object to a function, and returns a reference to a new function that is hard binded to the object.
+The `bind` method provided in ES5 and ES6 an object to a function, and returns a reference to a new function that is hard bound to the object.
 ES6 adds a `name` property to the resultant function, that indicate the name of the source function before binding.

 Many libraries provide functions with optional context parameters, giving us the convenience to explicitly bind an object to `this` as we make our function calls.